-You may want to have some comfortable towels or blankets (which are ok to be soiled) underneath your pets to prevent soiling, if it occurs, onto yourself or onto the furniture/floor.
+You may want to have some comfortable towels or blankets (which may be soiled) underneath your pet.

 You can spend as much time as you want with your pet before, during, and after the procedure.
 Everything will be explained again at the appointment and everything will be done at your pace.
 You do not have to stay for the final injection if you do not want to.